On Cremona Transformations of P^3 which factorize in a minimal form: Special Links of type II from to a Fano 3-fold

 a) From (\ref{eq1.1}) we know $m^2|(n^3-4)$ and $m|(n^3-2n^2)$.
 Therefore $m$ divides

 On the other hand, since $m< n<4m$ we deduce $m\leq 2$.
-A straightforward computation yields $(m,n,d)=(1,3,5)$ as the unique solution of (\ref{eq1.1}).
+A straightforward computation yields $(m,n,d)=(1,3,5)$ as unique solution for (\ref{eq1.1}).

 Take general cubic surfaces $S,S'$ in the linear system $\Lambda_\chi$.
 Then $S\cap S'=\Gamma\cup T$ where $T$ is a quartic curve whose geometric genus is $g_0=1$.
-Since $T$ is not contained into a plane and all non-degenerate singular quartic curve is rational it follows $T$ is smooth; in particular $T$ is arithmetically Cohen-Macaulay.
+Since $T$ is not contained in a plane and all nondegenerate singular quartic curve is rational it follows $T$ is smooth; in particular $T$ is arithmetically Cohen-Macaulay.
 By \emph{liason} (\cite[Prop.
 3.1(vi)]{PS74}) we deduce $\Gamma$ is a an arithmetically Cohen-Macaulay curve of arithmetic genus 2.

 b) An easy computation using the adjunction formula yields $g_0=1$ in this case.
 From (\ref{eq1.1}) we obtain $m^2|(n^3-5)$ and $m|(n^3-2n^2)$.
 Hence $m$ divides